datalad-handbook/book/docs/basics/101-114-filesystem.rst

 What if renamed the whole superdataset?
 And how do I remove a file, or directory, or subdataset?

+Therefore, there is an extra tutorial offered by the courses' TA today afternoon, and you attend.
 There is no better way of learning than doing.
 Here, in the safe space of the ``DataLad-101`` course, you can try out all of the things you would be unsure about or reluctant to try